How Much Does It Cost to Rewire a House in Lake Arrowhead?

 Will I need to be out of the house during rewiring?

-Not necessarily for the entire project, but there will be periods during the project where power to sections of the home is off.
+Not necessarily for the entire project, but there will be periods where power to sections of the home is off.
 For vacation properties, coordinating the project for a week when you're not planning to use the cabin makes the scheduling straightforward.

 Does homeowner's insurance cover rewiring?